Maker-Ed/github-tutorial-for-makers/README.md

 1. **Create an account:** First step is to create an account at [GitHub](https://github.com/join).
 Choose a username you feel comfortable displaying for contributions you'll be authoring.

 2. **Fork the Repository:** Navigate to the URL of the repository containing the documentation you want to contribute to.
 Click the "Fork" button in the top-right corner of the repository page.
-This will create a copy of the repository in your GitHub account.
+Note: This creates a personal copy under your account, any changes you make to this fork will not be reflected to the original site.
+The following steps will show you how to submit your changes to the original document.

-3. **Edit the Documentation:** Go back to the URL of the main documentation repo (not your fork/copy), navigate to the folder containing the documentation file you want to update.
+3. **Edit the Documentation:** Go back to the URL of the main documentation repo (not your fork/copy), and navigate to the folder containing the documentation file you want to update.
 Click on the file you want to edit.
 On the top-right corner of the file, you'll find a pencil icon for editing.
 Click it to enter the editor.

 4. **Make Changes:** Use the built-in editor to make your desired changes to the documentation.
 You can add, delete, or modify text as needed.
 When you finish making changes, scroll down to the "Commit changes" section.